The Best Dialysis Provider

 We believe patients should be seen by our doctors often to reduce hospitalization.
 We see dialysis patients 8 to 12 times monthly versus most providers seeing patients only 4 times.
 For-profit providers see patients 4 times monthly so they can bill for maximum dialysis services.
 We see patients 8 to 12 times monthly to reduce hospital occurrences, and there is no additional payment required for those additional 4 to 8 visits.

-Our goal is to keep our dialysis patients healthy and out of the hospital and Medicare data shows that we are very good it.
-Better than anyone else around.
+Our goal is to keep our dialysis patients healthy and out of the hospital.
+Medicare data shows we are very good at it.